alaminzju/eQTLQC/README.md

 ## transcriptome

 ### create TPM
-If usage in transcriptome is TRUE, then you need to select input data type including **fastq, bam, readcounts and TPM matrix** by assigning the corresponding values.
+If **usage** in transcriptome is TRUE *(or true, T, t)*, you need to select input data type including **fastq, bam, readcounts and TPM matrix** by assigning the corresponding values.
 Note that if the input is a readcounts file, a gene length file is also needed.

 If input files is fastq or bam, one(or two if fastq is paried-end)file(s) only represent one individual, so you have to put all files in one directory and sent the directory to the parameter.

 *e.g. "fastq":"/home/Document/experiment/" means all fastq files are in this directory.
 So does the "bam"*

-After determind fastq or bam, the tool will count TPM(Transcripts per million reads) with **RSEM** tool, you may need to install it first and confirm the value of each key in object "RSRM", the details of them are listed:
+After determind fastq or bam, the tool will count TPM(Transcripts per million reads) with <a href="https://github.com/deweylab/RSEM" target="_blank">**RSEM**</a> tool, you may need to install it first and confirm the value of each key in object "RSRM", the details of them are listed:

 | parameter for RSEM| necessity(Y/N)|  remark  |
 | --------   | -----:  | :----:    |